pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 In C++ ``cout`` stands for "console output".
-Much like the Python ``print`` statement, ``cout`` is used to print to the standard output, which is typically your screen.
+Much like the Python ``print`` statement, ``cout`` is used to print to the standard output device, which is typically your screen.
 When ``cout`` is used, you will also see ``<<`` used.
 When this odd set of symbols are used together, they are called the "output operator".
 The output operator is used to direct output to the designated output device or file.